milad-ahmadi/GAID/README.md

 ## Detests

-**[Mias](http://peipa.essex.ac.uk/info/mias.html):** This dataset contains of 322 mammography images in MLO view with 1024*1024 resolution.
+**- [Mias](http://peipa.essex.ac.uk/info/mias.html):** This dataset contains of 322 mammography images in MLO view with 1024*1024 resolution.
 The data is categorized into 3 classes: (1)Benign, (2)Malignant, and (3) normal.
 The ground-trust of abnormal (Benign and Malignant tumor) regions are indicated by center and diameter of those regions

+**- [CBIS-DDSM](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM#fa7d4f2e58a64fbaaab671105caa85f4):** This dataset contains 2,620 scanned film mammography studies from both cranial-caudal (CC) and mediolateral-oblique (MLO) views.
+The labels in this dataset also include benign, malignant, and normal with veried pathology information.

 ## Training